IRIC Next Generation Awards

 Many innovative research projects exploring different aspects of cancer are offered:

-Click here to view the complete list of projects available for Summer 2018.
-This link will be updated at the end of October.
+Click here to view the complete list of projects available for Summer 2019.
+This link was updated on October 31st, 2018.

 You must select three projects within this list and indicate your selection, in order of preference, in the space provided on the application form.
 You must also describe the reasons behind your selection of projects in the letter of intent included in your application package.